thomasgoldstein/zabuyaki/res/tiled/README.md

 ## Vertical Camera Positioning ##
 Go to the layers tab.
 Create **Object layer**.
 Rename it to "camera".
-Only the first "camera" layer and the 1st "camera" ензу object will be used.
+Only the first "camera" object layer and the 1st polyline object will be used.
-All the rest object layers and objects named "camera" will be ignored.

 Select "Polyline" drawing tool and draw the line with some segments.
 This polyline sets the bottom of the center of the camera view window (320x240 pixels).